Google, Walmart hit by India's move to limit some digital payments players

 “It is important that there is more competition which makes the space less vulnerable and leads to better controls,” said Abizer Diwanji, EY’s India head for financial services.

-Reporting by Sankalp Phartiyal and Nupur Anand; Additional reporting by Abhirup Roy and Sudarshan Varadhan; Editing by Euan Rocha and David Evans
+Reporting by Sankalp Phartiyal and Nupur Anand; Additional reporting by Abhirup Roy and Sudarshan Varadhan; Editing by Euan Rocha, David Evans and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.